 Too often we pay more for items because we need them now.
 A bit of planning and research can often save you thousands.
-Google is the first port of call, and with online selling sites, and cheap bulk discount places such as Aldi or Costco, thinking ahead, and shopping around can save you a lot.
+Google is the first port of call, and with online selling sites and cheap bulk discount places such as Aldi and Costco, thinking ahead and shopping around can save you a lot.
 Even buying in bulk and storing it can really work to reduce your day-to-day shopping bills.

 4. How much can I invest in myself?

 For years, I have worked on the adage to pay myself first – which can be hard when you have a whole bunch of things to pay for.
 Usually, we pay whatever we need to and whatever we have left is what we live on.
 This is ineffective because we are putting ourselves last – and to get ahead, you need to put yourself first.
 Some have a rule to put away 10 per cent of their earnings before anything else gets paid.
 The key is to ask yourself: what are you worth and how can you invest in yourself more?
 Then, open an account that’s hard to touch and get an amount deducted from your pay.
 In a few months you won’t even notice it’s gone; you’ll have a tidy nest egg building up and that feels good.

 5. What do I really want for my life?